dustinpfister/blog_posts/_posts/canvas-example-game-breakout.md

 ## 2 - The game modules

-Here in this section I have the main game module.
+Here in this section I have the main game module of this breakout canvas example.
 This module has many methods that are used for creating a block array, balls array, paddle object, and game state object in general.
 There are also many methods both private and public for working with this state object.

+## 2.1 - The start of the module and the create blocks helper

+The whole of the game module is wrapped in an IIFE or immediately invoked function expression that returns a public API to a single global variable called game.
+The first private method that I have inside the body of this IIFE is a function that creaks the array of blocks.

 ```js
 var breakout = (function () {